 Condensed from Tolkien in Buckland: An Analysis of the Evidence, Brycheiniog XLIX, March 2018 by Seamus Hamill-Keays, and presented to The Tolkien Society's Oxonmoot 2018 at St Anthony's College, Oxford.
-Scholars might like to obtain the full article with attributions, references and bibliography from The Brecknock Society
+The full article with attributions, references and bibliography can be obtained from The Brecknock Society .

-There is a tradition that J R R Tolkien (1892 - 1973) stayed in Talybont while writing part of The Lord of the Rings in the 1940s.
-This tradition probably comes about because of the appearance of land named as Buckland and other local names in his epic work.
+There is a rumour that J R R Tolkien (1892 - 1973) stayed in Talybont while writing part of The Lord of the Rings in the 1940s.
+This rumour probably comes about because of the appearance of land named as Buckland and other local names in his epic work.

 It can be shown beyond doubt that Tolkien's Buckland appeared in his first draft of the early chapters between 16th December 1937 and 1st February 1938 when he was living at 20 Northmoor Road, Oxford and not in Talybont.
-However, a mysterious holiday to Wales in 1905 is recorded by a biographer.
-This article provides evidence that this holiday included a visit to Buckland in Breconshire when he was 13.
+However, a mysterious holiday in Wales shortly after his mother died in November 1904 is recorded by a biographer.
+This article provides strong evidence that this holiday included a visit to Buckland in Breconshire when he was 13.

 THE BUCKLAND OF MIDDLE EARTH